nsbno/terraform-aws-trafficcontrol/README.md

 Crawler is set ut to run every 3 hours, and s3 bucket used for storing published messages have a bucket retetion period of 30 days.

+## sns-firehose-subscription
+Module for enabling logging av all published messages to s3 via firehose.
+Requires an iam role for sns and a firehose delivery stream.

 ## sqs-queue
 Creates an sqs queue with support for enabling a dead letter queue.